PJDude/dude/README.md

   - taking action on marked files
 - Command Line parameters for integration with favorite file manager (e.g. Double Commander)

+## Why another anti-duplicate application ?
+- because you need to see the context of removed files, and use such application clearly,safely and easily.

 ## Dude GUI (gif not up to date):
 ![image info](./info/dude.gif)